navikt/pam-import-api/docs/index.md

 ## Registration
 Before you begin, you must register yourself as a job provider/partner.
-Please send your registration to this email with the following information:
+Please send us an email with the following information:

 * Provider/Company name
 * Contact email